Per Aabel: Biography

-In the public mind he is probably best remembered as an esteemed raconteur.
+In the public mind, he is probably best remembered as an esteemed raconteur.
 After his retirement, Per Aabel was a frequent entertainer on television as a storyteller.
 He appeared frequently at national events and artist anniversaries.
 His statue, by Norwegian sculptor Nina Emilie Sundbye, was unveiled outside the stage entrance of the National Theatre in 1999.
 He is buried at Oslo Western Civil Cemetery.

 Awards

 Aabel was given the Karl Gerhard honorary award in 1970, Årets Peer Gynt in 1972, the St. Hallvard Medal in 1976, and the Amanda Honorary Award in 1988 and 1998.
 He was decorated as a Commander with Star of the Order of St. Olav in 1978.
 In 1988 Aabel was decorated the Grand Cross of St. Olav (Storkors) - awarded to heads of state as a courtesy and in rare cases to individuals for merit.

 The Per Aabel Honorary Award (Per Aabels ærespris) is awarded annually on Aabel's birthday, April 25.
 The award was established in 1979 and the first award granted to a talented, Norwegian actor or actress in 1980.
 The prize includes a statuette of Per Aabel designed by Nina Sundbye.
-The committee that selects the prize winner is made up of Wenche Foss, Bjarte Hjelmeland and theater director Eirik Stubø.
+The committee that selects the prize winner is made up of Wenche Foss, Bjarte Hjelmeland and theatre director Eirik Stubø.